Nazeer2013/nd00333-capstone/README.md

 ****Model Selection**** Logistic Regression sounds to be the most natural fit to binary Spam classification problem (citing whitepaper from International Journal in below references).

-Logistic funtion is a S-shaped curve (also known as a sigmoid curve) that for a given set of input variables, produces an output between 0 and 1 which can be used to represent probability and with a given threshold would classify one way or the other.
+Logistic function is a S-shaped curve (also known as a sigmoid curve) that for a given set of input variables, produces an output between 0 and 1 which can be used to represent probability and with a given threshold would classify one way or the other.

 **HyperParameters**

 Overfitting is a significant issue in the field of data science that needs to handled carefully in order to build a robust and accurate model.
 Overfitting arises when a model tries to fit the training data so well that it cannot generalize to new observations.

-Regularization techniques and streangth are to avoid Overfitting or UnderFitting model training.
+Regularization techniques and strength are to avoid Overfitting or UnderFitting model training.

 ***solver='liblinear'***